cjpais/writing/serve/day/dec16_2020/index.md

   * a table where you can select and filter users
   * want to find a good library for this and then style.
   * we are going to do this first

+Need to do something to fix my goddamn shell.
+At what point do I just have a docker image which becomes my primary and forget about everything else.
+Seems like so much overhead but yeah.
+I don't want to have a lot of dependencies when using a computer.
+It should just work and continue to work in any state.